MicrosoftDocs/power-automate-docs/articles/guidance/planning/authentication-security.md

 ## Authentications using On-premise system / Windows login

-This type of authentication will be required if you are planning to automate with the Power Automate Desktop application or UI flows.
+This type of authentication will be required if you are planning to automate with the Power Automate Desktop application or desktop flow.
 It is separate from Office 365 / Azure AD.
 If it is a computer that is connected to a corporate network, it is highly likely that it uses an Active Directory.